melaniebrgr/learning-computer-science/04-rust/01-introduction.md

     let file = tokenize(file); // Vec<string>
 ```

+## Types

+Every value in rust has a type.
+All variables types ust be known at compile time.
+Types can usually be infered, but must be specified for `const` and function arguments.
+When many types are possible a type annotation must be added, and the compiler will error: "type annotations needed".

+There are two data type subsets: scalar and compound.
+A scalar type represents a single value.
+There are four primary scalar types: integers, floating-point numbers, Booleans, and characters.
+Compound types gropu multiple values into one type.
+There are two compound types: tuples and arrays.

 ### Numbers

 Integer types have different sizes (8, 16, 32, 64, 128, char) and are signed (`i`) or unsigned (`u`).